Harold Lamb: Reception and influence

 Robert E. Howard described Lamb as one of his "favorite writers".
 Cecelia Holland has described Lamb as "a master of pace [who] had a gift also for the quick glimpse of a landscape that throws everything into perspective", and has praised Lamb's plotting and action writing.

-Writers acknowledging the influence of Lamb's work include: Ben Bova, Thomas B. Costain, Gardner Fox, Harry Harrison, Robert E. Howard, Scott Oden, Norvell Page, Malcolm Wheeler-Nicholson.
+Writers acknowledging the influence of Lamb's work include: Ben Bova, Thomas B. Costain, Gardner Fox, Harry Harrison, Robert E. Howard, Howard Andrew Jones, Scott Oden, Norvell Page, and Malcolm Wheeler-Nicholson.

 Personal life

 During World War I in May 1917, he served as a private in the Seventh New York regiment (K Company).
 However, his unit did not see any action.

 He married Ruth Lemont Barbour (d.
 1986) on June 14, 1917.
 They moved to Beverly Hills, California for his father's health.
 Their children include a daughter, Cary Lamb (d.
 1985), and a son, Frederick Stymetz Lamb.

 Once he began earning money, he traveled to Europe, India, Persia (Iran), and Russia.
 He claimed to have traveled 59,000 miles in the Middle East.

 Lamb served with the Office of Strategic Services in Iran during World War II.
 This was the forerunner to the Central Intelligence Agency.
 Later, he was an informal adviser to the United States Department of State.
 He was also the director of the American Friends of the Middle East.
 He spoke French, Latin, Persian, Arabic and a smattering of Manchu-Tartar.
 The Persian government gave him a medal for scientific research in 1932.
 In 1933, the Commonwealth Club of San Francisco gave him a silver medal.

 On April 9, 1962, Lamb died at the Mayo Clinic in Rochester, Minnesota, at the age of 69.